 This town of about 77,000, puts the “life” in lifestyle.
 There’s a thriving restaurant scene and foodie culture, a public university, outdoor recreation and spectacular mountain scenery.
 Flagstaff is 27 miles north of Sedona, Arizona, and a couple hours’ drive from Phoenix.

-Through Northern Arizona University, an innovative initiative, the Senior Companion Program, links Americorps volunteers with residents 55 and older who are homebound, providing them with companionship, transportation and help at home with chores.
+Through Northern Arizona University, an innovative initiative called the Senior Companion Program links AmeriCorps volunteers with residents 55 and older who are homebound, providing them with companionship, transportation and help at home with chores.

 Portland, Maine, is located at the southern end of one of the nation’s most beautiful states.
 Portland has about 68,000 residents.

-With a working waterfront, 19th-century architecture and microbreweries, Portland is located on a peninsula along Casco Bay, looking north to the fjords and islands of the Maine coast.
+With a working waterfront, 19th-century architecture and more than two dozen microbreweries, Portland is located on a peninsula along Casco Bay, looking north to the fjords and islands of the Maine coast.

 If that’s not enough for retirees, you’re just two hours away by car from vibrant Boston, the cultural and economic capital of New England.